dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

     ```yaml
     SELECT AVG(age) FROM avro where lastname = 'Davis' and age > 30 and age < 40;
     ```

+12. Access `Hue` tool of the `Impala` virtual warehouse.
+Create database `db2`.

+13. Use the SQL Editor to create an external table in the database `db2`.

+14. Create a managed table using the Parquet file format based on the schema as shown below.

+    ```yaml
+    CREATE TABLE db2.parquet2(
+    FirstName string, LastName string,
+    MSISDN bigint, DOB date, age int,
+    Postcode int, City string)
+    STORED AS parquet
+    TBLPROPERTIES ('parquet.schema.literal'='{
+    "name": "sample1",
+    "type": "record",
+    "fields": [
+    {"name":"one", "type":"binary"},
+    {"name":"two", "type":"binary"},
+    {"name":"three", "type":"INT64"},
+    {"name":"four", "type":"date"},
+    {"name":"five", "type":"INT32"},
+    {"name":"six", "type":"INT32"},
+    {"name":"seven", "type":"binary"}
+    ]}')
+    ```

+15. Insert the data from the external `tmp` table into this newly created ORC-based table.
+Take note of the speed to execute this task completely.

+    ```yaml
+    insert into table db2.parquet2 select * from db1.tmp;
+    ```

+16. Run the following SQL queries twice and take note of the speed result.

+    ```yaml
+    SELECT COUNT (*) FROM db2.parquet2;
+    ```

+    ```yaml
+    SELECT AVG(age) FROM db2.parquet2 where lastname = 'Davis' and age > 30 and age < 40;
+    ```

+17. Repeat step 4 to 6 for file format CSV.

 ## Performance Result